nextest-rs/nextest/site/src/book/test-groups.md

 ## Use cases

 - Your tests access a network service (perhaps running on the same system) that can only handle one, or a limited number of, tests being run at a time.
-- Your tests run against a global system resource that may fail or encounter race conditions if accessed by more than one process at a time.
+- Your tests run against a global system resource that may fail, or encounter race conditions, if accessed by more than one process at a time.

 ## Configuring test groups